Paresh95/NER_Fine_Tuning/README.md

 ```

 6. To deploy the dockerfile
 - Note the `make api-predict` command crashes the container with error `curl: (52) Empty reply from server`.
 This stems from the code `outputs = model(ids, mask)`.
-The API works as the test runs, however, I think there is a compute M1 mac issue or memory incompatibility issue.
+The API works for the test runs, however, I think there is a compute M1 mac issue or memory incompatibility issue.

 ```
 make deploy-dockerfile
 # open new terminal